JamieRed123/personal-landing-page/README.md

-# jredington.com
+# My Personal Landing Page

-My Personal Linktree currently registered at jamieredington.com
+ This repo acts as my personal landing page and linktree.
+It is hosted by github pages and is currently linked to jamieredington.com